Empanator/Computational_Mathematics/README.md

-# To view Plotly plots you need to paste the jupyter notebook link on this website: https://nbviewer.jupyter.org/
+# To view Plotly plots you need to paste the github repository or just the jupyter notebook link on this website: https://nbviewer.jupyter.org/